-A popular choice for many of the Austin, TX, custom shower renovations that I’ve done is ‘natural’ stone pebble mosaic.
+A popular choice for many of the custom shower renovations that I’ve done is ‘natural’ stone pebble mosaic.
 These aren’t actually made from completely natural stones, but rather sandstone or other sedimentary rocks that have been machine cut, honed, and fit into 12×12 -in mosaic mats designed to fit together like an easy jiggsaw puzzle where every puzzle piece (ideally) fits seamlessly with any other piece:

 Upsides to using pebble mosaic for a shower floor